tj-tusharjain/azure-compute-docs/articles/virtual-machines/workloads/oracle/oracle-migration.md

 # Migrate Oracle workloads to Azure VMs

-This article shows how to move your Oracle workload from your on-premises environment to the [Azure virtual machines (VMs) landing zone](/azure/cloud-adoption-framework/scenarios/oracle-iaas/introduction-oracle-landing-zone).
-It uses the landing zone for [Oracle on Azure virtual machines](/azure/cloud-adoption-framework/scenarios/oracle-iaas/#landing-zone-architecture-for-oracle-on-azure-virtual-machines), which offers design advice and best practices.
-A proven discovery, design, and deployment approach are recommended for the overall migration strategy, followed by data migration, and cutover.
+This article explains how to migrate your Oracle workload from an on-premises environment to [Azure Virtual Machines (VMs)](/azure/cloud-adoption-framework/scenarios/oracle-iaas/introduction-oracle-landing-zone).
+It leverages the landing zone for [Oracle on Azure VMs](/azure/cloud-adoption-framework/scenarios/oracle-iaas/#landing-zone-architecture-for-oracle-on-azure-virtual-machines), providing design guidance and best practices.
+The recommended strategy includes a structured approach for discovery, design, and deployment, followed by data migration and final cutover.

 :::image type="content" source="media/oracle-migration/azure-virtual-machine-migration.png" alt-text="Screenshot of discovery, design, and deploy migration strategy."lightbox="media/oracle-migration/azure-virtual-machine-migration.png":::

 ## Discovery

-Migration begins with a detailed assessment of the Oracle product portfolio.
-This includes the Oracle  database version(s), current and future state operating system, but also the application and their dependencies.
+Migration begins with a comprehensive assessment of the Oracle product portfolio.
+This assessment includes evaluating the Oracle database version(s), the current and target operating systems, as well as the applications and their dependencies.

-If you plan to migrate Oracle applications, which can be: Oracle ([EBS](https://www.oracle.com/in/applications/ebusiness/), [Siebel](https://www.oracle.com/in/cx/siebel/), [People Soft](https://www.oracle.com/in/applications/peoplesoft/), [JDE](https://www.oracle.com/in/applications/jd-edwards-enterpriseone/), and others) and non-Microsoft partner offerings like [SAP](https://pages.community.sap.com/topics/oracle) or custom applications.
+If you plan to migrate Oracle applications, such as Oracle ([EBS](https://www.oracle.com/in/applications/ebusiness/), [Siebel](https://www.oracle.com/in/cx/siebel/), [PeopleSoft](https://www.oracle.com/in/applications/peoplesoft/), [JDE](https://www.oracle.com/in/applications/jd-edwards-enterpriseone/), or other non-Microsoft partner solutions like [SAP](https://pages.community.sap.com/topics/oracle) or custom applications, these should be carefully considered as part of the migration strategy.

-The existing Oracle database can operate on servers, Oracle Real Application Clusters (RAC), or non-Microsoft partner RAC.
+The existing Oracle database environment may be running on standalone servers, Oracle Real Application Clusters (RAC), or non-Microsoft partner RAC solutions.

 >!
-Please note, that Real Application Clustering (RAC) is not supported on Azure.
-If you have this scenario, please be aware to hand over your RAC reports or PDB/CDB reports (depending on your architecture) from all RAC-nodes and generate the reports from the same timeframe.
-The best sizing indication is always given when generating those reports on peak-timeframes.
+Please note that Real Application Clustering (RAC) is not supported on Azure.
+If this applies to your environment, ensure you provide RAC reports or PDB/CDB reports (depending on your architecture) from all RAC nodes.
+These reports must be generated from the same timeframe to ensure consistency.
+The most accurate sizing recommendations are obtained by generating these reports during peak usage periods.

-For applications, we need to discover the size of your infrastructure that can be done easily by using Azure Migrate based discovery.
+For applications, determining the size of your infrastructure is straightforward using Azure Migrate's discovery capabilities.

-In the discovery phase, we encourage you to review all application dependencies.
-Decide if you allow for application downtimes during the migration, as this is decisive for the migration tooling.
-Thereby, you can decide for either online or offline migrations.
+During the discovery phase, it is essential to review all application dependencies.
+You should decide whether application downtime is acceptable during the migration, as this will influence the choice of migration tools.
+Based on this decision, you can choose between online or offline migration methods.

->!
-When you decide to perform an online migration, please make sure to be able to open the firewall for the migration activity.
+If you opt for an online migration, ensure the necessary firewall ports are open to facilitate the migration process.

-The network planning is an important step during the migration perios.
-Please properly test the bandwidth that you need with the data size that you bring to Azure.
+Network planning is a critical step during the migration period.
+Be sure to test the bandwidth required to transfer your data to Azure thoroughly, based on the size of your dataset.

 ## Design